-This is a guest post by Andrew Lolk.
+This article is contributed by Andrew Lolk.

 Through my years working with AdWords, I’ve received quite a few requests from business owners wanting to advertise with competitor names on AdWords.

 My reaction to this has always been one of compliance.
 But I’ve only complied after carefully educating my Clients on the dangers of using a competitor’s brand (product or company name) in AdWords.